How to Make a Mason Jar Salad for Grab-and-Go Lunches and Picnics

-In case you missed it, Mason jar salads (literally salad in a Mason jar!) are all the rage.
-But unlike some food trends, this one has some merit.
 Mason jar salads are equal parts cute and practical.
-All of those beautiful layered ingredients placed in a pretty glass jar with a screw top definitely deliver the wow factor—but they also keep your lunch fresh, portable, and perfectly portion-controlled.
+All of those beautiful layered ingredients placed in a pretty glass jar with a screw top definitely deliver the wow factor — but they also keep your food fresh, portable, and perfectly portion-controlled.
 But here's the other good news: Unlike many Pinterest fails you find out there, almost any salad can live in a Mason jar, and the technique is easy enough for anyone to master.
 We've collected a few good recipes for inspiration and some simple tips for making your favorite salads Mason jar ready.

 Not every ingredient is made for the Mason jar.
 Ingredients that oxidize and turn brown when cut (such as apples and avocados) won't last more than a few hours before looking unappetizing.
 You can delay the browning process by tossing apple or avocado slices in lemon or lime juice before you add them, or you can pick ingredients that hold their shape and color naturally to use in jarred salads.
 Recipes like this Antipasto Salad II, with sliced or cubed cheese and deli meat, make excellent Mason jar salads since cheese and deli/cured meats won't wilt or spoil quickly.